GOP lawmakers urge Biden to meet with them on virus relief

 “You want the patina of bipartisanship … so that’s not unity,” Cassidy said.

-Jared Bernstein, a member of the White House Council of Economic Advisers, said that Biden remains willing to negotiate but that White House officials needed to see more details from Republicans about their plan.
-At the same time, Bernstein pressed the Biden administration’s argument that doing too little to stimulate the economy could have enormous impact on the economy in the near and long-term.
+Jared Bernstein, a member of the White House Council of Economic Advisers, said Biden remains willing to negotiate but that officials needed to see more details from Republicans.
+At the same time, Bernstein pressed the administration’s argument that doing too little to stimulate the economy could have enormous impact on the economy in the near- and long-term.

 “Look, the American people really couldn’t care less about budget process, whether it’s regular order, bipartisanship, whether it’s filibuster, whether it’s reconciliation,” Bernstein said.
 “They need relief, and they need it now.”

-Both Portman and Deese spoke on CNN’s “State of the Union.”
-Cassidy and Bernstein spoke on ”Fox News Sunday.”
+Portman and Deese were on CNN’s “State of the Union,” and Deese also was interviewed on NBC’s “Meet the Press.”
+Cassidy and Bernstein appeared on ”Fox News Sunday” and Richmond was on CBS’ “Face the Nation.”